mrinnnmoy/DigiVault/README.md

 - Solidity
 - Hardhat
 - Alchemy

+## Contributions to this repo are WELCOME ⚡👋

+- :art: Any improvements to the design and UI are welcome.
+- :hammer: try to break the website by testing it to find any bugs.
+If you find any, check if there is an issue already open for it, if there is none, then report it.

 ## Steps to be followed in order to make valid contributions to this repo 🍀